Karma - Do Yourself A Favor

 It doesn’t really matter what we believe individually.
-It can be pure science or apparent happenstance but cause and effect still matters.
+It can be pure science or apparent happenstance but cause and effect is constant.

 Think You Have Bad Karma?

 To pay off Karmic debt, you must rid yourself of negative intentions and have a desire to pay such debt.
-Let's start at the beginning with ridding yourself of all those negative thoughts.
+Let's start at the beginning by ridding yourself of all those negative thoughts.
 Carrying negativity around inside you will only let it grow.
 Paying back "bad" Karma is getting rid of it - clearing it.
 Go the extra mile to undo the wrong and make it right.
-If it's something in the past that you can't undo; then move forward and go the extra mile to make it right for something else.
+If it's something in the past that you can't undo; then move forward and make it right for something else.
 That's your purpose.
 Appreciation and gratitude will fill your spirit with positive energy.

 Karma Has No Deadline

 People can be very quick to take actions into their own hands, forgetting that Karma has no deadline.
 If you make the same mistake as the person who wronged you, are you any better?
 The answer is no. And Karma affects everyone, the rich, the poor, the average, and even the extraordinary.
 Revenge isn’t always best served cold, but when served with patience.

 Some people don’t believe in Karma, and that is perfectly okay.
 Justice isn’t always served when it should.
 Being negative isn’t going to help you.
 It will just make the people around you and yourself negative, and unwilling to try to be better.

 So the next time you decide whether to do what’s right vs what’s easy, just remember that what you’ll eventually end up with, will be just as good/bad (if not more), then what you ended up doing.
 And ask yourself, would you rather have ice-cream or wait and have the entire dessert table?

 As You Sow - So Shall You Reap